HazemKhaled/reactjs-koajs-rabbitmq-elasticsearch/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Search example using Elasticsearch and RabbitMQ
+# Search example using elasticsearch and RabbitMQ
-Simple search app using [React](https://reactjs.org/) for frontend, [Koa](http://koajs.com/) for backend, [RabbitMQ](https://www.rabbitmq.com/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch) to handle search requests.
+Simple search app using [React](https://reactjs.org/) for frontend, [Koa](http://koajs.com/) for backend, [RabbitMQ](https://www.rabbitmq.com/) and [elasticsearch](https://www.elastic.co/products/elasticsearch) to handle search requests.

 <strong>TL;DR</strong>
-<p>Using Elasticsearch with Message Queue platform _I'm using RabbitMQ in this app_ has a value in large-scale projects, Elasticsearch only can be enough if you need to add efficient and super fast search engine in your project whatever the scale.</p>
+<p>Using elasticsearch with Message Queue platform _I'm using RabbitMQ in this app_ has a value in large-scale projects, elasticsearch only can be enough if you need to add efficient and super fast search engine in your project whatever the scale.</p>

 ## Apps & Dependencies
 ### Frontend